 Your users are often the best people to provide supervision (annotation).
 Your users already have the context of what they want.
-Your users can provide supervision "for free", which scales much better then trying to hire ever larger central annotation teams.
+Your users can provide supervision "for free", which scales much better than trying to hire ever larger central annotation teams.

 As a single engineer, you can drop Diffgram Embedded into your application, and your share of the work is nearly "complete".
 As a team, you can skip organizing or hiring a huge annotation department.
 Instead you can engage your users.

 Embedded works best for ongoing maintenance, domains where a "super user" can configure items for other users, and domains where the "long tail" of complexity is high.

 |Initial model training||Central team|

 - Cost effective at scale vs only central team

 - Efficient, users already have context